 MLW RS-10 581 584

 The railway's RS-10 locomotives were also to be found in branch line and yard service, and were commonly seen on the north end.
 By 1977 six of the eight units had been chop-nosed for improved visibility during switching, but remained oriented long hood forward.
 I have modelled 581, one of two units to retain the high short hood, and 584, one of the units to receive a low short hood.
 These models were converted from early production Atlas/Kato RS-11 models which required filling in the corner notches, closing up or removing the carbody filters, changing the fuel tank, and adding detail parts.
 They were finished in the BCR two-tone green dogwood logogram scheme with acrylic paints and Microscale decals.
-The models are fitted with TCS M4 decoders, independent front and rear main and auxiliary lights.
+The models have independent front and rear main and auxiliary lights.
 810 now has an ESU Micro Select decoder and speaker programmed for the ALCO 251C 16 cylinder engine and K5H horn.
 804 and 812 are currently away for conversion to sound.

 MLW RS-18 607 613